MattZackey/Atari-Reinforcement-Learning/README.md

 The fully trained DQN agent is just under 7 GB of memory, which is achieved by saving individual frames rather than states.
 These frames are stored in what is known as a circular replay buffer, which is a data structure that continuously overwrites the oldest entries.
 This circular replay buffer has been reproduced from scratch.

 How it works:
- * Circular Replay Buffer Structure: The replay buffer consist of a pointer that indicates where the latest frame should be inserted.
+ * Circular Replay Buffer Structure: The replay buffer consists of a pointer that indicates where the latest frame should be inserted.
 When the buffer is full, the pointer loops back to the start, replacing the oldest frame with the new one.
  * Stored Information: For every saved frame, the corresponding action taken, reward received, and a done flag (indicating whether the game has ended) are also stored.
 This ensures that each frame is accompanied by all the necessary data to reconstruct a full experience.
  * Creating the transition: The transitions tuples $$(s, a, r, s’)$$ are created when sampling from the replay buffer.
 That is, we sample a random batch of indices from the buffer.
 Suppose one of those indices is i, which corresponds to selecting frame fi, action ai and reward ri.
 The transition is built:
       * $$s = [f_{i-4}, f_{i-3}, f_{i-2}, f_{i-1}]$$